ynxie/EC601-Tensorflow-APP-Gen/README.md

 # EC601-Tensorflow-APP-Gen
 # Dataset
-Stanford prepared the Tiny ImageNet dataset for their CS231n course.
+Stanford prepared the [Tiny ImageNet dataset](https://tiny-imagenet.herokuapp.com/).
 The dataset spans 200 image classes with 500 training examples per class.
 The dataset also has 50 validation and 50 test examples per class.

 The images are down-sampled to 64x64 pixels vs. 256x256 for the original ImageNet.
 The full ImageNet dataset also has 1000 classes.

 Tiny ImageNet is large enough to be a challenging and realistic problem.
 But not so big as to require days of training before you see results.

-The website of downloading the dataset is: https://tiny-imagenet.herokuapp.com/
 # Quick Tour of Repository
 ## Python Files
-### logistic_regression.py

-It is good practice to build a simple baseline to start.
-This baseline gets reaches around 3% top-1 classification accuracy (random guessing = 0.5%).

-### single_layer_nn.py

-Another simple baseline.
-A neural net with a single hidden layer: 1024 hidden units with ReLU activations.
-Reaches about 8% accuracy with minimal tuning effort.

 ### vgg_16.py

-This paper by Karen Simonyan and Andrew Zisserman introduced the VGG-16 architecture.
+[This paper](https://arxiv.org/pdf/1409.1556.pdf) by Karen Simonyan and Andrew Zisserman introduced the VGG-16 architecture.
 The authors reached state-of-the-art performance using only a deep stack of 3x3xC filters and max-pooling layers.
 Because Tiny ImageNet has much lower resolution than the original ImageNet data, I removed the last max-pool layer and the last three convolution layers.
 With a little tuning, this model reaches 52% top-1 accuracy and 77% top-5 accuracy.

 To keep it fair, I didn't use any pre-trained VGG-16 layers and only trained using the Tiny ImageNet examples.